awsdocs/amazon-ec2-user-guide/doc_source/apply_ri.md

 Regional Reserved Instances also provide instance size flexibility where the Reserved Instance discount applies to instance usage within the instance family, regardless of size\.

 **Limitations for instance size flexibility**
-Instance size flexibility only applies to Reserved Instances that use the Amazon Linux/Unix platform with default tenancy\.

 Instance size flexibility does not apply to the following Reserved Instances:
 + Reserved Instances that are purchased for a specific Availability Zone \(zonal Reserved Instances\)
 + Reserved Instances with dedicated tenancy
-+ Reserved Instances for Windows, Windows with SQL Standard, Windows with SQL Server Enterprise, Windows with SQL Server Web, RHEL, and SLES
++ Reserved Instances for Windows Server, Windows Server with SQL Standard, Windows Server with SQL Server Enterprise, Windows Server with SQL Server Web, RHEL, and SLES
++ Reserved Instances for G4 instances

 ### Instance Size Flexibility Determined by Normalization Factor<a name="ri-normalization-factor"></a>